 Dogs bite for reasons that can be traced back to instinct and pack mentality.
 Puppies bite and nip on other dogs and people as a means for exploring their environment and learning their place in the pack.
 Owners must show their puppies that mouthing and biting are not acceptable by teaching bite inhibition.
 Beyond puppy behavior, the motivation to bite or snap typically comes from the following:

-Though some breeds are thought to be dangerous, it is my belief that breed-specific legislation is not the answer.
-Owners and breeders are the ones who can help decrease the tendency for any type of dog to bite through proper training, socialization and breeding practices.
+Though... some breeds are thought to be dangerous, many believe that breed-specific legislation is not the answer.
+Owners and breeders are the ones who can help decrease the tendency for any type of dog to bite through proper training, socialization, and breeding practices.

 10 of 10